 What to do if you can’t afford your spousal maintenance

-If you have been ordered to pay spousal maintenance to your ex-partner and your income has been affected, you will likely already be aware of the various government schemes available to supplement your income, including loans, tax relief, cash grants and the furlough scheme, which offers up to 80% pay to staff if they cannot work.
+If you have been ordered to pay spousal maintenance to your ex-partner and your income has been affected, you will likely already be aware of the various government schemes available to supplement your income.
 If you are unsure on your eligibility, we can put you in touch with accountants and IFAs who can help.

 However as you’ll know, these are only intended as interim solutions.
 So what should you do if your business is no longer viable, or your future income is very uncertain?
 There are a number of steps you can take, which I’ve set out below:

 (1) Maintain your payments until a new agreement is made